tari-labs/tari-university/layer2scaling/layer2scaling-landscape/layer2scaling-survey.md

 As compensation for their troubles, masternodes typically share an equally 45% of block rewards with the blockchain’s miners.
 The other 10% goes to the blockchain’s treasury fund, and operators are in charge of voting on proposals for how these funds will be allocated to improve the network.

+*_Deterministic Ordering of DASH_*

+A special deterministic algorithm is used to create a pseudo-random ordering of the Masternodes.
+By using the hash from the proof-of-work for each block, security of this functionality will be provided by the mining network. [[31]](https://res.tuoluocaijing.cn/20180517155941-ojog.pdf)

+*_Trustless Quorums_*

+According to DASH, the secondary network can be used to perform highly sensitive tasks in a trustless way, where no single entity can control the outcome: N pseudo random Masternodes are selected from the total pool to perform the same task, these nodes then can act as an oracle, without having the whole network do the task.

+*_Proof of Service_*

+Bad actors could also run Masternodes, but not provide any of the quality service that is required of the rest of the network.
+To reduce the possibility of people using the system to their advantage nodes must ping the rest of the network to ensure they remain active.

+This work is done by the Masternode network by selecting 2 quorums per block.
+Quorum A checks the service of Quorum B each block.
+Quorum A are the closest nodes to the current block hash, while Quorum B are the furtherest nodes from said hash.

+All work done to check the network to prove that nodes are active is done by the Masternode network itself.
+Approximately 1% of the network will be checked each block.
+This results in the entire network being check about six times per day.
+In order to keep this system trustless, nodes are selected randomly via the Quorum system- a minimum of six consecutive violations result in the deactivation of a node. [[31]](https://res.tuoluocaijing.cn/20180517155941-ojog.pdf)

 #### Who does it? [[9]](https://blockonomi.com/masternode-guide/)